-Visit geologically very active region of Reykjanes Peninsula where volcanic eruptions and geothermal activity shaped an extraordinary landscape.
+Visit the geologically very active region of Reykjanes Peninsula in a Land Rover Defender (for up to 7 people), where volcanic eruptions and geothermal activity shaped an extraordinary landscape.

 Reykjanes Peninsula, although still rather underrated, in fact hides a lot of treasures.
 Its numerous craters, caves and vast lava fields were established as Reykjanes Unesco Global Geopark in 2015.
 It is geologically one of Iceland's most active regions, with the Mid-Atlantic Ridge rises from the ocean and running right through it.
 Geothermal activity is visible on every step, incl. the unique Blue Lagoon as well as the geothermal sites of Gunnuhver and Krýsuvík.
 Both geothermal areas offer exciting boardwalks between bubbling mud pots, steaming vents and solfataras surrounded by multi-coloured soils.

 You visit large Kleirfarvatn lake which is one of Iceland's deepest lakes.
 It has diminished in the last decades due to the earthquakes that most likely opened fissures at its bottom.
 Snorkeling tours are being organized in the area, and might be booked for an extra charge upon request.

 Besides that, there is several historical and cultural points of interest, such as Reykjanesviti, Iceland oldest light house; Hvalsneskirkja, a tiny well-preserved church from the end of XIX century; or the symbolic bridge between Europe and North America.